 Certain of our international subsidiaries that are offshore borrowers may borrow up to \$150.0 million for use in our international operations under a sub-limit of the approximately \$1.8 billion revolving credit facility of Clear Channel Communications so long as Clear Channel Communications remains in compliance with its covenants under the facility and does not otherwise borrow against such capacity.
 The significant covenants contained in the credit facility relate to leverage and interest coverage (as defined in the credit facility).
 The leverage ratio covenant requires Clear Channel Communications to maintain a ratio of consolidated funded indebtedness to operating cash flow (as defined by the credit facility) of less than 5.25x.
 The interest coverage covenant requires Clear Channel Communications to maintain a minimum ratio of operating cash flow to interest expense (as defined by the credit facility) of 2.50x.
-Generally, the following constitute events of default under the \$1.8 billion revolving credit facility: failure to perform or observe covenants contained in the credit facility agreement; default on any other indebtedness greater than \$200 million; the declaration by Clear Channel Communications or against Clear Channel Communications of bankruptcy or insolvency; failure to pay debts as they become due; a final judgment for the payment of money exceeding \$250 million; invalidity of loan documents at any time after their execution and delivery; change of control; and failure to comply with the Communications Act or any rule or regulation promulgated by the Federal Communications or when there has been a turnover of a majority of the board of directors of Clear Channel Communications during a 24 consecutive month period.
+Generally, the following constitute events of default under the \$1.8 billion revolving credit facility: failure to pay borrowings and interest when they become due; failure to perform or observe covenants contained in the credit facility; failure to perform or observe any covenant contained in any other loan document; incorrect or misleading representations and warranties made in connection with the credit facility agreement; default on any other indebtedness greater than \$200 million; the declaration by Clear Channel Communications or against Clear Channel Communications of bankruptcy or insolvency; failure to pay debts as they become due; a final judgment for the payment of money exceeding \$250 million; invalidity of loan documents at any time after their execution and delivery; change of control; and failure to comply with the Communications Act or any rule or regulation promulgated by the Federal Communications Commission.
+A change of control occurs under the \$1.8 billion credit facility generally when any person or group acquires more than 50% of the voting interest of Clear Channel Communicatio